johnny-space/johnny-space.github.io/index.md

 ------------------------------------------------
 # Stellate Ganglion Block (SGB) finally in Munich

-**We will open a practice for sgb in munich**
+**We will open a practice for SGB in munich**

-If you are interested hit the button and let ist know
+If you are interested hit the button and let us know

  <button type="button">Ping Me!</button>